BBC-Data-Unit/Music_Venues_2/README.md

 # Covid: UK live music scene on 'red alert' amid pandemic

-In October we took another look at the state of the live music industry in the UK amid the pandemic.
+In October 2020 the BBC Shared Data Unit took another look at the state of the live music industry in the UK amid the pandemic.

 Operators across the country said they would have to rely on fundraising activities to make it through the winter.